climateinteractive/SDEverywhere/packages/runtime/README.md

 parsing the outputs.
 The `ModelRunner` produces an `Outputs` instance that provides easy access to time series data for each output variable in the model.
-TODO: The `createWasmModelRunner` function is the simplest way to create a `ModelRunner` that works with your `WasmModel`:
+The `createWasmModelRunner` function is the simplest way to create a `ModelRunner` that works with your `WasmModel`:

 ```ts